carlobonamico/angular-component-based/angular-component-based-01-intro.md

-## Angular2 Hello World Component
+## Angular Hello World Component
 See ``labs/20-angular2/base-helloworld``

-## Aside - how to bootstrap an Angular2 Application
+## Aside - how to bootstrap an Angular Application
 From ng-app to AppModule
 ```typescript
 import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';